About USC Gould

 Earning a certificate in Business Law in addition to your LLM degree helps you acquire the diverse legal, business and negotiating skills required to succeed in business law practice.
 It also offers you a credential that demonstrates your specialized training in this thriving and wide-ranging field.

 To earn the Business Law certificate, you must take at least 12 units of mandatory and elective courses, as outlined below.
+Students must complete at least 8 units of numeric grading within the certificate courses.

 - Business Organizations